 We hosted our first ever Regional Salon and program launch in collaboration with the National Non-Fiction Festival in Geelong.
 We have run seminars, chaired panels and hosted info stalls in Airey’s Inlet, Daylesford, Bayside, Bendigo and Bacchus March.
 Through our small grants program, we have supported activities in Inverloch, Port Fairy, Belgrave, Clunes, Ararat, Geelong, Ballarat and Shepparton.
 We’ve started selling The Victorian Writer magazine in bookshops across the state (and started publishing more work by regional members within it, through our Regional Members' Writing Comp).
 And we’ve helped spread the word about many regional literary festivals and events.

 We are very keen to continue work in collaboration with outer metropolitan and regional groups to support your activities, be guided about what else would be useful in your areas, and help bring literary events to those communities that may not already have them.
 So if you have any suggestions for ways we could work together, don’t hesitate to get in touch.

 We also floated some new project and workshop ideas with you.
 Of these, finding new ways to connect with other writers seemed to be the most interesting new idea.
 Members were also interested in a possible anthology of WV member’s writing, online courses where you learn at your own pace, and online workshops with a tutor.

 We’ll be using the information provided in these surveys to help shape our services and better meet the demands of writers around Victoria.

-Our first 2015 program will be launched at the start of December (but there are a few Summer School courses already up for sale.
+Our first 2015 program will be launched at the start of December.
 Keep an eye on the website for more information coming soon.

 Thanks again to everyone who took the time to complete the surveys.
 Our winners will be receiving their prizes soon!